smitpatil-rgb/Food-Go/README.md

 > This is a demonstration/application starter, not a production-readiness guarantee.
 Payments are cash or UPI on delivery; no online payment gateway is connected.

-## Upload to GitHub
+## GitHub and deployment

-Follow [GITHUB_UPLOAD.md](GITHUB_UPLOAD.md).
-Upload the extracted project files, not just the ZIP.
-The active app is in `src/`; obsolete static HTML/CSS and duplicate root images were omitted from this GitHub edition.
-The original project remains separate.
+This repository contains the complete Food.Go application source.

-Publishing the source is not the same as deploying a working site.
-[GitHub Pages hosts static files](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages), so it cannot run this app's server routes or PostgreSQL-backed ordering system.
-A live site needs a Next.js-capable host and PostgreSQL.
+Publishing the source on GitHub is not the same as deploying a working website.
+GitHub Pages is intended for static sites and cannot run this application's Next.js server routes or PostgreSQL-backed ordering system.

+To run Food.Go as a live website, deploy it to a Next.js-capable hosting provider and connect it to PostgreSQL.

+For instructions on manually uploading the project files to GitHub, see [GITHUB_UPLOAD.md](GITHUB_UPLOAD.md).

 ## Architecture